andrewpey/vtland/_posts/2021-04-11-claim-steam-key.md

 {% include img.html src="/assets/posts/claim-steam-key/5.png" %}

-Copy the revealed key, then go to Steam, click Add a game at the bottom left corner, and choose **Activate a Product on Steam...**.
+Copy the revealed key, then go to Steam, click Add a game at the bottom left corner, and choose **Activate a Product on Steam**.
 Follow the instructions until you get to the window with an input field for a key.
 Insert the key you've copied from Itch download page there.

 {% include img.html src="/assets/posts/claim-steam-key/7.png" %}